Do you know any 4-year olds who love to clean up?

 First off you start slow.

 Don’t overwhelm them with 100 new requests.
 Pick one or two things to do today and work on that for a week.
-Break it down for them if they don’t know how to do what you’re asking.
+Break it down into manageable chunks if they don’t know how to do what you’re asking.
 Then pick a new thing.

 Sometimes parents make the mistake of doing everything themselves.